 Serendipity is what drives businesses forward.
-The accidental collisions that force interaction and strengthens relationships between co-workers.
+The accidental collisions that force interaction and strengthen relationships between co-workers.
 The casual chats or impromptu meetings over coffee that spark innovative ideas.

-But how much of serendipity in the workplace is owed to chance?
+But how much serendipity in the workplace is owed to chance?

 Serendipity: the key to innovation

 “Serendipity means finding interesting or valuable things by chance.
 It’s what happens when we make unexpected connections and create possibilities that never existed before.”

 Innovative products and services are not created behind desks or in a boardroom full of executives.
 They happen when the right people cross paths with each other and bounce ideas around.

 Steve Jobs understood that serendipity was the key to innovation.
 It’s why he never separated the engineers and the designers into separate divisions.
 He wanted them constantly rubbing shoulders and bouncing ideas off each other.

 In fact, many leaders in innovation have expressed the value of interaction and chance encounters.
 Google claim chance encounters amongst employees were responsible for innovations such as Gmail and Street View.